stac-extensions/raster/README.md

 A raster is ofthen strongly linked with the the georeferencing transform and coordinate system definition of all bands (using the [projection extension](https://github.com/radiantearth/stac-spec/tree/master/extensions/projection)).
 In many applications, it is interesting to have some metadata about the raster in the asset (values statistics, value interpretation, transforms).
-Finally, it is helping the user to have some rendering hints of the item using one or more raster assets (RGB combination, simple band value processing) and to create on the fly visualisation with dynamic tilers.

 - Examples:
   - [Planet Item example](examples/item-planet.json): Shows the basic usage of the extension in a STAC Item